athvasilopoulos/thanos-snap/README.md

 - Download [CMake](https://cmake.org/download/)
 - Clone the repository
 - Launch CMake.
 In the first line navigate to the project directory and in the second line enter where you want all the compiler's stuff to live, for example a new folder inside the directory named "build".
-- Click configure and choose your preferred compiler/generator (the project were developed using Visual Studio)
+- Click configure and choose your preferred compiler/generator (the project was developed using Visual Studio)
 - Click on generate to create the project

 ## Game description